moorepants/dissertation/preface.rst

 through the bicycle data page on our lab website:
 `<http://biosport.ucdavis.edu/research-projects/bicycle/data>`_.

-.. todo:: Add direct links to the data sets and videos if available before publishing.

 Physical Parameters
    The physical parameter data consists of measured values, such as geometry and mass, of both the bicycles and the riders.